AlexKitov/datasciencecoursera/Getting and Cleanning Data Course project/README.md

 The script works with data from "Human Activity Recognition Using Smartphones" experiments performed by Smartlab - Non Linear Complex Systems Laboratory in
 `DITEN - Università degli Studi di Genova`.

-The script `run_analysis.R` perform readings from several files from the provided data and returns tidy dataset for further analysis as required for course project.
+The script `run_analysis.R` perform readings from several files from the provided data and returns tidy dataset for further analysis, as required for course project.
 The following  requirements should be met to allow for the proper functioning of the script:

 * the script file `run_analysis.R` is placed in the R's working directory
 * the working dataset is also placed in the working directory by one of the following two ways: